Samsung/jalangi2/README.md

 **Analysis in a browser using a proxy and on-the-fly instrumentation**

 You can also setup a proxy to instrument JavaScript files on-the-fly.
 To do so, you need to install [mitmproxy](http://mitmproxy.org/).
-We highly recommend **version 0.11.3**; later versions may not work with Jalangi.
-On Linux, you can follow
-[the standard installation instructions](http://docs.mitmproxy.org/en/stable/install.html), but instead of running `sudo pip install mitmproxy`, run `sudo pip install mitmproxy==0.11.3` to get the right version.
+On Linux, you can follow [the standard installation instructions](http://docs.mitmproxy.org/en/stable/install.html), but instead of running `sudo pip install mitmproxy`, run `sudo pip install mitmproxy` to get the right version.
 On Mac OS, the easiest path we have found is to use [Homebrew](http://brew.sh/).
 With Homebrew installed, you can install the right version by running:

     brew install python
     pip install -U pip
-    pip install mitmproxy==0.11.3
+    pip install mitmproxy

 Note that you might need to restart your shell afterward, to ensure the python being used is `/usr/local/bin/python`.